TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 45/Psalms 45.9.md

 ---

-Kings' daughters are among thy honorable women: At thy right hand doth stand the queen in gold of Ophir.
+Kings' daughters are among your honorable women.
+At your right hand the queen stands in gold of Ophir.